Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-In 2012, Tinder launched as a free dating app that marketed to 18 to 22-year-olds on college campuses and in major cities across the United States.
+In 2012, Tinder launched as a free dating app that marketed to young singles on college campuses and in major cities across the United States.
 Its appeal was that a date was only a swipe away.

 In response to modern matching challenges, Tinder started charging a monthly subscription fee for three premium dating levels: Tinder Plus, Tinder Gold, and Tinder Platinum.
 Tinder reported over $1.4 million in revenue in 2020 thanks to its monthly subscribers.